rdkmaster/j-lunker/README.md

 }
 ```

-This config tell nginx to proxy all `/rdk/service` request to j-lunker's server.
+This config tell nginx to proxy every `/rdk/service` request to j-lunker's server.
 Don't forget to restart or reload nginx.

+Check [this file](https://github.com/rdkmaster/j-lunker/blob/master/nginx-1.11.9/conf/nginx.conf) if you need to shoot some trouble with your web server.

-5. Make the `www` dir as the root of your web server, or add the following lines to your nginx.conf in case of your web server has other root:
+2. Make the `www` dir as the root of your web server, or add the following lines to your nginx.conf in case of your web server has other root:
 ```
 location /j-lunker {
     root   /dir/to/j-lunker/www/;
     index  index.html index.htm;
 }
 ```

+Check [this file](https://github.com/rdkmaster/j-lunker/blob/master/nginx-1.11.9/conf/nginx.conf) if you need to shoot some trouble with your web server.

+3. Change the listening port of the web server to any one you like, the default value is `8080`.
-6. Goto `proc/bin` dir, and run `sh run.sh` command, j-lunker's server should start running now.
+4. Goto `proc/bin` dir, and run `sh run.sh` command, j-lunker's server should start running now.
+Notice once more, the server needs jre 1.8+.
-7. Everything is done, you can try your j-lunker by following [this section](https://github.com/rdkmaster/j-lunker#how-to-use).
+5. Everything is done, you can try your own j-lunker by following [this section](https://github.com/rdkmaster/j-lunker#how-to-use).
+Remember to replace the target server from `http://rdk.zte.com.cn` to `http://localhost:8080`.
-8. Feel free to leave me an issue if you have any problem while deploying j-lunker.
+6. Feel free to leave me an issue if you have any problem while deploying j-lunker.

 ## Contributing